You are here

 For those of you wanting to compete in a race, there is lots that you need to know, and it is often a steep learning curve!
 Below are explanations of the types of races you might compete in, types of boat and classifications.
 You will also find links to the homepages of almost every race in the Falcon Juniors calendar.

 The attachments below are important.
 You will find the termly race schedule, checklists for both juniors and parent co-ordinators, a guide for what to wear, and most importantly, a general information document- which tells you everything else!

 Types of Races

 The rowing season runs from September to August.
-The first part of the season (September-April) consists of ‘Head’ racing, and the second part of the season (April-August) consists of regattas.
+The first part of the season (September-April) consists of time trials "Head Races", and the second part of the season (April-August) consists of side-by-side sprints "Regattas".

 Head races, also known as Processional races, generally take place from September- March/April.
 These are time trials, in which one crew at a time races down the course with a time being taken.